-This option prepares students for a broad spectrum of employment opportunities in such career fields as Arts and Humanities; Business, Education, Health and Human Services; Social Sciences; and STEM (science, technology, engineering, and mathematics).
+This option prepares students for a broad spectrum of employment opportunities in such career fields as communications, humanities and fine arts, natural science, education, behavioral and social science, entry level international relations and social and economic affairs.
 Additionally, the program is flexible enough for students to customize studies for today's and tomorrow's emerging positions and organizations.

-Option 2: Professional Interdisciplinary Studies with a concentration Human Resource Development
+Option 2: Professional Interdisciplinary Studies with a concentration in one of three disciplines